hyemiie/vyn_web_scanner/README.md

 This is the frontend for **Vyn**, a code vulnerability scanner.
-Built with **Next.js**, it delivers a clean, fast interface to display scan results from the Django backend.
+It's built with **Next.js** and delivers a clean, fast interface to display scan results from the Django backend.
 🔗 Live: [vyn-web-scanner.vercel.app](https://vyn-web-scanner.vercel.app)